 - Tap reset settings:

-NOTE: After completing a network settings reset, all network related settings will be restored to factory defaults – this includes data roaming, APN and other settings.
-We highly recommend checking all network settings relevant to your daily use and re-enabling/reconfiguring them after.
+NOTE: After completing a network settings reset, all network-related settings will be restored to factory defaults—this includes data roaming, APN, and other settings.
+We highly recommend checking all network settings relevant to your daily use and re-enabling/reconfiguring them afterward.